UIC Flames women's basketball

-The UIC Flames women's basketball team represents the University of Illinois at Chicago in Chicago, Illinois, United States.
-The school's team currently competes in the Missouri Valley Conference.
+The UIC Flames women's basketball team represents the University of Illinois Chicago basketball team for women in Chicago, Illinois, United States.
+The school's team currently competes in the Missouri Valley Conference, having joined in 2022.
+Previously, they played in the Horizon League from 1994 to 2022.

 History

 UIC has (as of the end of the 2015–16 season) an all-time record of 823–951, with a 421–621 record in Division I play.
 The Flames have never reached the NCAA Tournament, but they have reached the WNIT in 2007 and the WBI in 2014, winning the WBI title that year.

 Postseason

 Women's National Invitation Tournament

-The Flames have appeared in the Women's National Invitation Tournament once.
-They have a record of 0-1.
+The Flames have appeared in the Women's National Invitation Tournament twice.
+They have a record of 0-2.

 Women's Basketball Invitational

 The Flames have appeared in the Women's Basketball Invitational twice.
 They were champions of the WBI in 2014.
-They have a record of 4-0.
+They have a record of 5-2.